Pierluigi SALVO ROSSI

 Since 2019 he is a full professor in statistical machine learning with the Department of Electronic Systems, NTNU, Norway and also the director of IoT@NTNU.

 He held visiting appointments at the Department of Electrical and Computer Engineering, Drexel University, Philadelphia, PA, US, at the Department of Electrical and Information Technology, Lund University, Sweden, at the Department of Electronics and Telecommunications, NTNU, Norway, and at the Excellence Center for Wireless Sensor Networks, Uppsala University, Sweden.

 He is an IEEE senior member (since 2011).
 He serves as an executive editor for the IEEE Communications Letters (since 2019), an area editor for the IEEE Open Journal of the Communications Society (since 2019), an associate editor for the IEEE Transactions on Signal and Information Processing over Networks (since 2019) and an associate editor for the IEEE Sensors Journal (since 2021).
-He was an associate editor for the IEEE Transactions on Wireless Communication (since 2015).
-He was a senior editor for the IEEE Communication Letters (from 2016 to 2019), an associate editor for the IEEE Communication Letters (from 2012 to 2016) and a Guest Editor for Elsevier Physical Communication (in 2012).
+He was an associate editor for the IEEE Transactions on Wireless Communication (from 2015 to 2020), a senior editor for the IEEE Communication Letters (from 2016 to 2019), an associate editor for the IEEE Communication Letters (from 2012 to 2016) and a Guest Editor for Elsevier Physical Communication (in 2012).
 He was awarded Exemplary Senior Editor for the IEEE Communications Letters (2018).